skakshay/pdf-csv-server/README.md

 level(refer `coreapp/models.py`).
 So once you have successfully uploaded a pdf make sure the next pdf that you upload has different **Year** or **Particular name** to maintain the integrity of db table.

+In the sample **BalSheet.pdf** provided there are multiple values of `Total Rs.`.
+I am not able to understand what do they correspond to and which `Total Rs` is for which particulars.
+So I have not saved them in database.
+You can see the `Total Rs.` in the generated csv but not in the database.

 ## Independent script `pdf_csv.py`